isomerpages/tp-virtualcampus/_events/Calendar.md

 <p></p>
 <p>Get ready for an amazing <strong>Freshmen Orientation (FO)</strong>!
 A
+key highlight of our student life calendar, FO marks an important milestone in your TP journey as you enter tertiary education.</p>
+<p></p>
-key highlight of our student life calendar, FO marks an important milestone in your TP journey as you enter tertiary education.
-We have got you covered with a smorgasbord of exciting activities to help you dive into this new chapter on the right note, and to make your transition into TP as smooth, confident and fun as possible!</p>
+<p>Feeling those first day jitters?
+Fret not!
+We have got you covered with
+a smorgasbord of exciting activities to help you dive into this new chapter on the right note, and to make your transition into TP as smooth, confident and fun as possible!</p>
 <p></p>
 </td>
 </tr>